Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 Day 1: Our volunteer trip begins in the Galápagos Islands at 2:00 PM at our hotel on San Cristóbal Island.

 We will have an orientation and briefing at the hotel beginning at 2:00 PM where you will meet the other volunteers, the trip leaders from Conservation Volunteers International Program and our local guide.
-Then we will hike to the Interpretive Center at Darwin Bay for an introduction to the history of the Galápagos and the flora and fauna of the island, followed by our first group dinner.
-Lodging will be at Hotel Casa Opuntia, where the group will stay for 4 nights.
-(Dinner and lodging included.)
+Then we will visit the Interpretive Center at Darwin Bay for an introduction to the history of the Galápagos and the flora and fauna of the island, followed by our first group dinner.
+(Dinner and hotel lodging included.)

-Day 2: Visit a giant tortoise breeding center, then photograph sea turtles.
+Day 2: Visit a giant tortoise breeding center and photograph sea turtles!

 In the morning, we visit the Centro de Crianza de Tortugas, which is part of the Galápagos National Park’s semi-natural breeding program for giant tortoises, to begin familiarization with giant tortoises.
 In the afternoon, the group will have its first of several experiences snorkeling while photographing sea turtles, to provide data to the sea turtle research project conducted by the University of San Francisco de Quito.
 (All meals and lodging included.)